Data Center Temperature Sensor Placement

 Even more essential than having well-placed sensors is understanding how to set alarms properly.
 For this, you must first know the temperature and humidity thresholds of your center.

-Since data centers contain a large number of electronic devices, all of which are sensitive to temperature and moisture, it’s essential to observe and remain within the recommended thresholds.
+Since data centers contain so many electronic devices, all of which are sensitive to temperature and moisture, it’s essential to observe and remain within the recommended thresholds.
 If the levels surpass the limit, it can result in anything from inefficiencies and outages to permanent hardware damage.
 By paying attention to the thresholds and maintaining the environment, you can ensure more uptime and efficiency.

-However, thresholds can vary with computer brand and age.
-Typically, older monitors have a smaller margin to work within.
-Some modern brands even allow for higher limits, such as Dell.
-Some Dell servers operate better at higher temperatures, with their most efficient equipment running at about 80 degrees Fahrenheit.
-It’s essential to check your hardware and formulate your threshold based on a combination of industry standards and what suits your specific center.
+However, thresholds can vary by computer brand and age.
+Typically, older monitors have a smaller margin to work with.
+Modern brands such as Dell even allow for higher limits.
+Dell servers operate better at higher temperatures, and others have allowable continuous operations around 100 degrees Fahrenheit, depending on factors such as humidity percentage and altitude.
+Check your hardware and formulate your threshold based on a combination of industry standards and what suits your specific center.

-For the best possible results in your data center, you should set several sensors to alert you at multiple levels of temperature increases.
-For example, you can program them to warn you of elevating temperature at different stages and a final critical alert for if it approaches the maximum threshold.
-Preparing with multiple notification levels will allow you to catch signs of overheating early, monitor how fast the temperature is rising and, if it cools back down on its own, where the maximum air temperature hits.
+For the best possible results in your data center, set several sensors to alert you at multiple levels of temperature increases.
+For example, you can program them to warn you of rising temperatures at different stages and a final critical alert if it approaches the maximum threshold.
+Preparing with multiple notification levels will allow you to catch signs of overheating early, monitor how fast the temperature is rising, and, if it cools back down on its own, determine where the maximum air temperature hits.

 Just as with temperature, you should create early and emergency alerts to ensure you can respond in time.
 For early warnings, it’s best to set alarms to trigger around 40% and 60% humidity, whereas critical notifications should trigger around 30% and 70%.